10 Authors Like Mary Kay Andrews for Fans of Contemporary Women’s Fiction And Mystery Novels

 Emily Giffin

-The blockbuster novels of American author Emily Giffin that examine the difficulties of contemporary relationships and family dynamics have made her a household name.
+The blockbuster novels of bestselling author Emily Giffin that examine the difficulties of contemporary relationships and family dynamics have made her a household name.
 Giffin’s works have sold millions of copies worldwide and have been translated into over 30 different languages.
 Something Borrowed, released in 2004, is one of Giffin’s best-known works.

 The book’s protagonist is Rachel, a successful lawyer who develops feelings for her best friend Darcy’s fiancé, Dex.
 As the wedding draws near, Rachel must face her emotions and choose between being true to her friend or her heart.
 In 2011, a movie version of the New York Times best-selling book Something Borrowed was released.
+If you enjoyed our guide to the best authors like Mary Kay Andrews, we have many more inspirational round-ups that you can check out such as the best authors like Samantha Young and the best authors like Liane Moriarty.

 “I am learning that perfection isn’t what matters.
 In fact, it’s the very thing that can destroy you if you let it.”